jsturtevant/hyperlight-wasm/README.md

 Hyperlight-Wasm has experimental support for running WebAssembly Component Model components, rather than core wasm modules.
-In this mode, set the `HYPERLIGHT_WASM_WORLD` environment variable to point to a binary encoding of a component type (e.g. the result of running `wasm-tools component wit -w -o /path/to/output.wasm /path/to/input.wit`), which will ensure that the resultant library
+In this mode, set the `WIT_WORLD` environment variable to point to a binary encoding of a component type (e.g. the result of running `wasm-tools component wit -w -o /path/to/output.wasm /path/to/input.wit`), which will ensure that the resultant library